Descent098/PYTH-101/6. Python Modules/readme.md

 Modules are a way of packaging and segmenting code to help with organization.
 Python comes with a huge selection of modules already built-in called the [python standard library](https://docs.python.org/3/library/).
 This includes everything from ways to access the computers operating system ([the os module](https://docs.python.org/3/library/os.html)) to random number and choice generators ([the random module](https://docs.python.org/3/library/random.html)),  to even an etch-a-sketch style drawing module called [turtle](https://docs.python.org/3.7/library/turtle.html).

+## Module imports

+In python you can import modules in a few different ways.
 For example, in python there is a math module for doing math operations:

 ```python
 import math # Brings the whole math module in